axibase/atsd/api/data/series/downsample.md

 }
 ```

-The configuration excludes samples that are within `±10` of the interpolated value.
+The configuration excludes samples that are within `±10` of an interpolated value.

 ## Parameters